munin-monitoring/munin/doc/tutorial/troubleshooting.rst

 ::

   # su -s /bin/bash munin
-  $ /usr/share/munin/munin-update --debug --nofork --stdout --host foo.example.com --service df
+  $ /usr/share/munin/munin-update --debug --nofork --host foo.example.com --service df

 You should get a line like this: